Army officer epitomizes newly reintroduced slogan

 |0

-This work, Army officer epitomizes newly reintroduced slogan, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army officer epitomizes newly reintroduced slogan, by Troy Darr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT